 In return for the privilege of participating in the Fellowship year, Fellows are expected to apply what they have learned by contributing to the nation as greater leaders in their respective communities, professions, and in public service.
 Fellows are expected to return to their former or new occupations more experienced in public policy decision-making and better prepared to contribute to national affairs, thereby fulfilling the mission of the program.

 Another component of the Education Program involves the study of U.S. policy in action across the country and abroad, during several policy study trips throughout the year.
-White House Fellows have traveled throughout the United States, most recently to New York City, Seattle, Chicago and Detroit to study a range of issues such as education, homeland security and transportation, energy, economic development, local governance, and health care.
+White House Fellows have traveled throughout the United States, most recently, to New York City and Southern California, to study a range of issues such as education, homeland security and transportation, energy, economic development, local governance, and health care.

 Fellows have also had the opportunity to travel internationally.
-Fellows have traveled to Turkey, Poland, and Russia to study emerging democracies and international security.
-Fellows have also traveled to South Africa and Botswana to learn about the African Growth and Opportunity Act and HIV/AIDS issues.
+Recently, Fellows have traveled to Japan, to Turkey, and Poland to study emerging democracies and international security.
+Fellows have also traveled to South Africa, Swaziland, and Botswana to study international development.
 And Fellows have studied human rights issues in China and Vietnam, and have traveled to India and Pakistan to study nuclear policies and the issues surrounding the disputed Kashmir territory.

 Community service is a key component of the White House Fellows program.
 Fellows have a strong legacy of service to their communities and participate in community service projects throughout their year in Washington, D.C.
 Fellows have helped build homes with Habitat for Humanity, mentored high school students, assisted WWII veterans at local events, participated in the clean-up of local schools, and tutored young students before school.